Why is parameter averaging beneficial in SGD? An objective smoothing perspective: PRELIMINARY

-In this section, we introduce the problem setup and stochastic gradient descent (SGD) in the general form including the standard SGD for the risk minimization problems appearing in machine learning.
+In this section, we introduce the stochastic gradient descent (SGD) for general problems including the risk minimization problems appearing in machine learning, and introduce the alternative view of SGD developed by \cite{kleinberg2018alternative}.